abapGit/abapGit/src/objects/tabl/ANORMALIES.md

   serializer preserves this layout while retaining the semicolon on the final extension; the parser accepts the omitted intermediate terminators.

+- `2026-09-08`: `DD02V-VIEWREF` stores a database view name, while
+  `@AbapCatalog.replacementObject` stores a CDS entity name.
+The converter delegates both directions to `CL_SBD_DDLS_UTILITY` when available.
+Classic replacement objects without a CDS mapping therefore do not produce an annotation; the fallback used by source-only runtimes is intentionally compatibility-oriented and cannot validate the entity.

 ## Conversion boundary

 Classic TABL metadata that has no representation in `define table` DDL is not